-Caring for Pekin ducks is basically the same as caring for other duck species: You must provide them suitable accommodations, a good diet and plenty of drinking water.
+Caring for a Pekin duck pet is basically the same as caring for other duck species: You must provide them with suitable accommodations, a good diet, and plenty of drinking water.
 Additionally, as most people acquire Pekin ducks as hatchlings, it is important to provide the ducklings with suitable warmth until they are old enough to regulate their own temperatures.
-Pekin ducks can be rewarding pets, but they require a significant amount of care when young, and they need ample space once mature.
+Pekin ducks are a white duck species and can be rewarding pets, but they require a significant amount of care when young, and they need ample space once they mature.

 Ducks can carry many zoonotic diseases, such as salmonella.
 Accordingly, it is important to practice strict hygiene and avoid allowing children under 5 years of age to handle ducks or play in their enclosures.
 Never keep ducks in kitchens or in bathrooms used by people, and never clean their cage items in these areas.
 Always be sure to wash your hands with soap and water after handling ducks or any of their accessories.